determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ``ssh_key_name``
 ^^^^^^^^^^^^^^^^

-The name of the SSH key registered with AWS for SSH key access to the agent instances. (*Required*)
+Required.
+The name of the SSH key registered with AWS for SSH key access to the agent instances.

 ``iam_instance_profile_arn``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^